Assyrians in Belgium

 Assyrians in Belgium are Belgian citizens of Assyrian descent.
 Belgium's Assyrian diaspora is concentrated in the Flemish cities of Mechelen and Antwerp, although there are also significant numbers living in Liège and Brussels.
 The majority of the Assyrian diaspora living in Belgium are of Turkish descent, mostly from the towns of Bohtan (Beth-Qardu), Tur-Abdin and Hakkâri.

 History

 The first Assyrians came to Belgium around 1980; mostly from Tur Abdin in Turkey.
 They were political immigrants fleeing the Turkish-Kurdish conflicts in Southeast Turkey.
 They left their houses and moved to Europe for a brighter future.
 Following the First Gulf War, the majority of Assyrian immigrants have come to Belgium from Iraq and Syria.
-In the 1980s (as with other immigrants in Europe), nationalism started to develop among the Assyrians in Belgium.
-This was a huge step for oppressed Assyrians who had no hope or vision for the future.
-The Assyrian genocide played a major part to this negative mindset.
-The freedom that Assyrians received in the West triggered cultural, social, economic and linguistic projects.
+In the 1980s (as with other immigrants in Europe), nationalism started to develop in Belgium among the Assyrians, who have continued to be oppressed in Turkey since the Assyrian genocide during World War I.

 Assyrians from Belgium, in common with other Assyrian communities around the world, have been involved in demonstrations aiming to raise awareness of the Assyrian Genocide.